 I think what I’m trying to say here is that healthy is hot at any age.

 The thing that scares me the most is that this behavior is reflected in our young people.
-We’ve got little girls out here mimicking our self-loathing and asking for liposuction and Botox in junior high school.
+We’ve got little girls out here mimicking our self-loathing and asking for liposuction and Botox injections in Israel in junior high school.
 We have grade schoolers concerned about getting older.
 I was on the subway the other day and heard high school girls complimenting each other that they looked like they could pass for college girls but then one girl said, “And that’s it.
 I’m stopping at 21.
 I don’t care how much surgery it takes.”

 Ladies and gentlemen, let’s change the vernacular.
 If someone is beautiful, tell them.
 If someone looks great, express that opinion.
 Age has nothing to do with it.
 It’s ok to look your age, whatever that age is.
 Every life has a story, every body has a tale to tell and that is absolutely beautiful – regardless of your age.